The-Gen-Academy/awesome-agentic-ai-resources/Awesome-FDE-Resources.md

 4. Print the response status code and body.
 5. Handle an unsuccessful response without crashing.
 6. Explain what data was sent and received.

+# Webhooks

+A webhook allows one application to notify another application immediately when an event occurs.

+Unlike an API request, where your application asks for information, a webhook sends information to your application automatically.

+For example:

+> A customer submits a support ticket → the ticketing system sends a webhook →
+> your application starts processing the ticket.

+FDEs need webhooks to build event-driven integrations that respond to customer activity in real time.

+#### What to Learn

+- Webhook events and payloads
+- Webhook endpoints
+- HTTP `POST` requests
+- Event types
+- Secrets and signature validation
+- Fast acknowledgement
+- Duplicate deliveries
+- Replay protection
+- Retries and redelivery
+- Asynchronous processing
+- Logging and monitoring

+#### Resources

+- [About Webhooks](https://docs.github.com/en/webhooks/about-webhooks) — Introduces webhook events, payloads, deliveries, and endpoints.

+- [Best Practices for Using Webhooks](https://docs.github.com/en/webhooks/using-webhooks/best-practices-for-using-webhooks) — Covers secrets, HTTPS, event validation, response timing, redelivery, and replay protection.

+- [Validating Webhook Deliveries](https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries) — Explains how to verify that a webhook genuinely came from the expected sender.

+- [Handling Failed Webhook Deliveries](https://docs.github.com/en/webhooks/using-webhooks/handling-failed-webhook-deliveries) — Shows how failed events can be identified and delivered again.

+- [Webhook.site](https://webhook.site/) — Provides a temporary endpoint for receiving and inspecting webhook requests.

+#### Practice

+Use Webhook.site or a small local application to:

+1. Create an endpoint that accepts `POST` requests.
+2. Send a test webhook containing JSON.
+3. Read the event type and payload.
+4. Return a successful `2XX` response quickly.
+5. Detect when the same event is delivered twice.
+6. Reject a request with an invalid signature.
+7. Record enough information to investigate a failed delivery.